 Based on Coren’s criteria, the Dachshund was the 92nd best performing dog breed.
 This means that the Dachshund was able to understand and learn a new command with 25 to 40 repetitions.

-On the other hand, a Dachshund is able to successfully obey a known command on the first attempt with a 50% or better success rate.
-Not too bad at all – but still, this is considered “average” for dogs.
+On the other hand, a Dachshund is able to successfully obey a known command on the first attempt with only a 50% or better success rate.
+Not too bad at all.
+However, this is still considered “average” among dogs.

-For reference, other popular dog breed in the same intelligence class as Dachshunds include: the Australian Shepherd, Cavalier King Charles Spaniel, Siberian Husky, Great Dane, Havanese and the Boxer.
+For reference, many other popular dog breeds are in the same intelligence class as the Dachshund.

-Now that we have a good understanding of what an average dog is, how do Dachshunds compare to “smart” dogs?
-There’s a decent drop off in intelligence between the top 10 smartest dogs and “bright dogs.”
-However, both groups are still considered smart.
+Now that we have a good understanding of what an average dog is, how do Dachshunds compare to the “smartest” dogs in the world?

 Breeds in the bright dogs group are able to learn a new command with just 5 to 15 repetitions.
 In addition, bright dogs are able to obey a known command on the first try with an 85% or better success rate.

-Most of the owners tell us a different story when it comes to the Dachshund’s intelligence.
-Though it’s a small sample size, 6 out of 10 owners believed their Dachshund was smart!
+Most of these owners tell us a different story when it comes to their Dachshund’s intelligence.
+Though it’s a small sample size, 6 out of 10 owners believed their Dachshund was actually smart!

 On the other hand, 3 Dachshund owners thought their dog was not very intelligent.
 Only one owner experienced mixed results.
 In his case, one Dachshund was smart and the other wasn’t.